-261. THEORY AND PRACTICE OF ADMINISTRATION.
+261. Theory and Practice of Administration.
 Fall term.
 Credit two or four hours.
-S 9-10:30, 11-12:30.
+S 9- 10:30, 11-12:30.
 Warren 260.
-Professor --.
+Associate Professor McCarty.

-An introduction to the study of administration.
-Both the science and the art are examined.
-Those preparing for the position of supervisor, principal, or superintendent should enroll for four credits.
-Others may take the first session for two credits.
+A basic course in the theory and processes common to a variety of administrative positions, both within the school system and elsewhere.
+Both the science and the art of administration are examined.
+Theory is employed in group analysis of case studies.
+Those preparing for the position of supervisor, principal, or superintendent should enroll for four credit hours; others may take the first session for two credit hours.